 Why do a language stay during the summer?

-I love to travel and last summer I had the opportunity to improve my English by making a language stay in Ireland; and since the experience was great, I decided to repeat.
+I love to travel and last summer I had the opportunity to improve my English by making a language stay in Ireland; and since the experience was great, I decided to repeat but in France.
 In the summer you find a lot of people who have more free time, and can do this type of travel.
 For me, it is a great opportunity.